Posted on December 16 2019

 But what about low fat milk products then?
 Well think about this, if the fat content from milk products are extracted, what is it left with?
 High protein right.
 If you know anything about or have read “The China Study”, you should be well aware that the relation between milk protein (casein particularly) and cancer is as high as the relationship between cigarette smoking and lung cancer.
 So really, low fat dairy products are even worse for the human body.

 Now coming to some calcium sources I take in my diet.
 Since I am on a high carb diet, I consume A LOT of veggies and fruits (almost 6-8 servings of veggies per day and 2-3 servings of fruits).
 A lot of them add up to my daily calcium requirements (1000-1200 mg no more).
-Blackstrap molasses (very easily available on amazon india and not too expensive either), brocolli, almond butter, fortified non dairy milk, fortifies tofu or other soy products, amaranth, adzuki beans, oranges (yes!), dates, green leafy’s, some nuts etc. You will not need any supplements as long as you up your fibre (helps with calcium absorption) and do not over consume proteins.
+Blackstrap molasses (very easily available on amazon india and not too expensive either), brocolli, almond butter, fortified non dairy milk, fortifies tofu or other soy products, amaranth, adzuki beans, oranges (yes!), dates, green leafy’s, some nuts etc. You will not need any supplements as long as you up your fibre (helps with calcium absorption).

 I hope this read gave you some insights or provoked you to at least research on calcium and dairy consumption.
 It almost kills me to see parents force feeding their young once with milk and milk products in the name of health.